 StickMan Guide to Physics

 This is our Introductory physics unit.
-Learn the difference between scalars and vectors.
+Start our intro with unit analysis, basic conversions, and scientific notation.
+Then learn the difference between scalars and vectors.
 Next move on to how to pick a constant velocity or accelerated motion equation.
 Afterwards this is followed by how to approach a problem when a an object is in the air or it's based on a graph.

 StickMan Physics Lessons